koushiknoah77/token-info-agent/README.md

+text
 # Token Info Shade Agent

 > An autonomous crypto token price agent that answers natural language queries about cryptocurrency prices, conversions, and historical data — powered by the CoinGecko API.
-> Built with a modern React frontend and a Node.js backend, featuring responsive design, token autocomplete, dark mode toggle, query history, and multi-format output.
+> Built with a modern React frontend and a Node.js backend, featuring responsive design, token autocomplete, dark mode toggle, query history, multi-format output, and a CLI.

 ---